woodenshark/Lightpack/README.md

 1. Download and unpack 5.0+ **Qt SDK** from www.qt-project.org
 4. Build **Prismatik** project

 to run Prismatik please make sure PythonQt libs are available for load at runtime

 ---

 ###Firmware build instructions

+*Please note that these instructions are for Debian based systems.*

+**Compiling firmware only:**
-1. Install [AVR GCC Toolchain] (http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_GCC_Toolchain)
+1. Install [AVR GCC Toolchain](http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_GCC_Toolchain): `sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc avrdude`
-2. Install **dfu-programmer** for firmware upload with `$ sudo apt-get install dfu-programmer`
-3. Compile Prismatik using command line:
-    * cd $Lightpack/Firmware
+2. Compile the firmware:
-    * make LIGHTPACK_HW=7
+  * `cd Firmware`
+  * `make LIGHTPACK_HW=7` (or any other hardware version 4-7)
+  * Alternatively, you can do `./build_batch.sh` to build the firmware for all hardware versions
+3. The firmware can be found in the same directory (individual build) or *Firmware/hex* (batch build).

+**Compiling and uploading firmware to device:**
+1. Install [AVR GCC Toolchain](http://avr-eclipse.sourceforge.net/wiki/index.php/The_AVR_GCC_Toolchain) and **dfu-programmer**: `sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc avrdude dfu-programmer`
-4. Reboot device to bootloader and type `make dfu`
+2. Reboot device to bootloader (via the secret button on the device)
+3. Compile and upload the firmware:
+  * `cd Firmware`
+  * `make LIGHTPACK_HW=7 && make dfu LIGHTPACK_HW=7` (or any other hardware version 4-7)

 ---